AbrahamArun/tcp-client-server/README.md

 # Pre-requisites
 Ensure that node is installed

-# how to run this program
+# ow to run this program??
 1. `cd ${working-directory}`
 2. `npm install`
 3. `node server.js`